zerocase/personalassistantbot/README.md

 ### Installation
 This project has yet to be exported for installation however you can download the source and import it into [Godot].

+#Credits
+"Wind, Realistic, A.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org
+An adaptation of "Daisy Bell" by Harry Dacre

 [Godot]: <https://github.com/godotengine>